 Global warming effects on Everest region.

 Due to global warming, the temperature of Mount Everest is also rising.
-The winter season is not much cold like it use to be before.
+The winter season is not much cold like it used to be before.
 The snowfall is also a lot less than before.
 Because of that during November, December, and January also trekking to Everest Base Camp is possible.
 The view, weather, and temperature were fine according to the report of our recent travelers.

 Is it safe to trek to Everest Base Camp during the monsoon season?